swagger-api/swagger-ui/docs/usage/configuration.md

 - The `swagger-config.yaml` in the project root directory, if it exists, is baked into the application
 - configuration object passed as an argument to Swagger-UI (`SwaggerUI({ ... })`)
 - configuration document fetched from a specified `configUrl`
-- configuration items passed as key/value pairs in the URL query string
+- configuration items passed as key/value pairs in the URL query string (unless `useQueryConfig` is set to false)

 ### Parameters